By Erik, on February 8th, 2011

 Also note space, and travel-frequency inscriptions.
 Let us frequency inscribe the brain to space.

 Visual cortex is the moon, frequently probed for its proximity to access.
 Temporal lobe is mars, origin of classic space aliens and epileptic hallucinations.
 Frontal cortices are nebulae, strange and shaping new forms.
-The amygdala — black hole, . . . → Read More: Brains in Space
+The amygdala . . . → Read More: Brains in Space

 By Erik, on January 9th, 2011